dbfl2026/db-work-samples/Systems/Salesforce-Production-Control-Workflow/README.md

 This project is a Salesforce workflow built for a real Relocation Roadmaps guide production process.

-It uses the Chiang Mai guide for the Thailand Relocation Guide as the sample record.
-This is not a fake sales pipeline or generic demo.
-It is a small production control system for tracking source review, evidence review, and section writing readiness in an AI-assisted publishing workflow.
+It uses the Chiang Mai, Thailand Relocation Guide as the sample record.
+This is not a generic demo, it is a small system for tracking source review, evidence review, and section writing readiness in an AI-assisted publishing workflow.

-The goal is simple: make sure guide production does not move forward until the right QA gates are cleared.
+The goal: make sure guide production does not move forward until the right QA gates are cleared.

 ## Business Problem